vinagreti/rd-google-books/README.md

 # RdGoogleBookSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.